adinium72/ECM1400-Coursework/README.md

 ### Installation

 1. First get a unique personal API key for using the News API and its data within the application from [here](https://newsapi.org/register)
-2. Put this API key into the provided config.json(INSERT GITHUB LINK).
+2. Put this API key into the provided config.json(INSERT GITHUB LINK) file.
 3. Install Python 3.8+ (using the link provided in ***Prerequisites***)
 4. Install the required Python packages (no virtual environments used) by typing the following commands into the windows command prompt: